The dangerously delicious Long Island Iced Tea cocktail

 There are many assertions about when the Long Island Iced Tea was invented, spanning different decades.
 But the most famous claimant is Robert 'Rosebud' Butt.
 The drink was created in 1972 when Butt was a bartender at the Oak Beach Inn Hotel in Long Island, New York.
 He participated in a cocktail contest in which contestants had to come up with a new cocktail using Triple Sec.

 50 years prior to this, a similar cocktail was invented: the 'Old Man Bishop'.
 This was during the turbulent times of the prohibition in 1920s America.
-In a neighbourhood called Long Island in Kingsport, Tennessee, an old man with the nickname 'Old Man Bishop' invented a drink containing whiskey, maple syrup, gin, vodka, tequila, and rum.
+In a neighborhood called Long Island in Kingsport, Tennessee, an old man with the nickname 'Old Man Bishop' invented a drink containing whiskey, maple syrup, gin, vodka, tequila, and rum.
 In the 1960s, the first recipe published under the name of 'Long Island Iced Tea' appeared in Betty Crocker's New Picture Cook Book (1961).

-The recipe that is now made and consumed worldwide is based on Robert 'Rosebud' Butt's recipe and combines equal parts Triple Sec, gin, rum, vodka, and tequila with lime juice, sugar syrup and a splash of cola.
+The recipe that is now made and consumed worldwide is based on Robert 'Rosebud' Butt's recipe and combines equal parts Triple Sec, gin, rum, vodka, and tequila with lime juice, sugar syrup, and a splash of cola.

 Amsterdam Iced Tea